Biswas57/kaflow/Blogging&Design/tributary_cluster_blog.md

 ### 12/02/2025
 **Complete this weekend**
-### 29/01/2025
-**Future Goals**
-- Implement TokenManager testing suite.
+- Use Hashmap data structure Arrays
 - Turn Tributary cluster in to an end-to-end application
-    - SCRATCHED THIS IDEA: Figure out how to make Tributary Cluster a proper published Java Library
+    - Figure out how to make Tributary Cluster a proper published Java Library (SCRATCHED THIS IDEA!!!!)
     - Probably using springboot for this
-    - Need to figure out what exactly are the consumers and producers and what is means to send a message to the broker and how is it consumed
+    - Consumers and producers will each have a separate instance of such classes
+    - to send a message to the broker will mean for the producer application to send a POST request to the broker which the consumer will either consumer through a Push or Pull based consumption of messages in the broker
     - does this require web sockets? connections to specific IP's? how should I do this, who do I talk to?
     - will i need to change all the outputs in the application to returnable strings instead of something that prints out to the std output?
+Yes.
+- Implement Byte type handling
+- Implement return Strings instead of stdout

+**Future Goals**
 - Make first producer and Consumer Group created the admins
-- Implement Byte type handling
-- Implement return Strings instead of stdout (maybe)
 - Add message log for Admin Producer and Admin Consumer Group for added security incase of a breach.
 - Implement a mechanism that locks an account or restricts access after a certain number of failed login attempts to prevent brute force attacks. maybe?
+- Implement TokenManager testing suite.